Most times, you never see it coming. You’re going about your life, and within an instant, everything changes.

 1. OHIP and Other Provincial Coverage Are Basic

-Many people mistakenly believe that as long as they have provincial health coverage, they don’t need anything else.
+Many people mistakenly believe that as long as they have provincial healthcare coverage, they don’t need anything else.
 But OHIP and other similar plans only cover the basics.

 Provincial coverage only pays for basic hospital and doctor visits.
 You don’t get money from these programs.